ParthChandel165/BookCon/README.md

   - All Event's
   - FAQ
 - Filters for Sorting Posts
-  - Sort posts by Clothes, Shows, gifts, etc...
+  - Sort posts by Genre
 - User Search Bar
   - Search for product
   - Click on a user to go to the Product details page